DepMap-Analytics/IntegratedCRISPR/README.md

 To run the code, source data files should be downloaded from the Figshare repository:
 The location of the Figshare directory should be added to the R scripts as indicated (dir.Input variable).
 Note the DownSamplingBatchCorrection script is set to run in parallel over 24 cores.
 This script is computationally expensive.

+All python scripts are contained in IntegrationAnalysis.ipynb.
+This file requires jupyter notebook to open.

 The packages required to run the R scripts are:
 * here
 * preprocessCore